 Typical results in adults for the free T4 test generally range from 0.8 to 1.8 nanograms per deciliter (ng/dL).
 Like total T4 in adults, free T4 also varies in children according to age.

-As with any test result, if it falls outside the expected range, talk to your doctor about what the results may mean in regards to your own personal health condition.
+As with any test result, if it falls outside the expected range, talk to your doctor about what the results may mean regarding your health condition.

 Because T4 isn’t the only hormone involved in thyroid function, a normal result on this test could still mean there’s a thyroid problem.